 As we’ve written about before the route up along Swifts Row / Jervis Street — it’s a prime candidate for another two way route to link into the Liffey.

 East of Swifts Row / Jervis Street — bus lane and two-way cycle path only — bike racks illustration of where footpath can be widened when / if trial is made permanent:

 Eden Quay east of O’Connell Street — with bus bay, bus lane straight ahead and bus lane onto the Rosie Hackett Bridge at Marlborough Street:

 Eden Quay, east of Marlborough Street, with bus lanes and stops in both directions — the eastbound lane here (left) could be also a local access route out of Marlborough Street.

 Eden Quay, like Parkgate Street, would also need concrete bus stops

-Custom House Quay is very wide but the carriageway is surprisingly narrow when you start splitting it up — the footpaths a very wide in this location.
+Custom House Quay is very wide overall but the carriageway is surprisingly narrow when you start splitting it up — the footpaths are very wide in this location.